CondeNast/hangar/README.md

 ```
 **options:**

+- location - The location for the backing datastore.
-- ttl - The time-to-live for cache entries. default: 4 hours
+- [ttl] - The time-to-live for cache entries. default: 4 hours
-- checkFrequency - The frequency to check TTL values. default: 5 minutes
+- [checkFrequency] - The frequency to check TTL values. default: 5 minutes
-- keyEncoding - The encoding to use for the keys. default: utf8 (string)
+- [keyEncoding] - The encoding to use for the keys. default: utf8 (string)
-- valueEncoding - The encoding to use for the values. default: json
+- [valueEncoding] - The encoding to use for the values. default: json

 **Parameters**